 The flakes can be metallic anvil cinder, fallen off the heater.
-This indicates that the heater has been used too aggressively, causing the metal to flake and the heater to break prematurely.
+The heater has been heated too much red-hot; the metal will flake and the heater will break prematurely.

-Do not heat the sauna heater so that the cover is constantly red-hot.
+Do not heat the sauna heater so that the cover is constantly red-hot